prgumd/Parrot-Bebop2-Setup/README.md

 ***
 ## Downgrading of Bebop 2 Firmware:
 *Why Downgrade?
 Versions 4.1+ have issues with take-off.
 Bebop 2 experiences about 120-180 degree yaw on take-off.* If you have version 4.0.6, please skip the downgrade procedure.
-As of firmaware version 4.0.4, the downgrade procedure has changed.*
+As of firmware version 4.0.4, the downgrade procedure has changed.*

 1. Connect your host machine to Bebop 2 via Wifi.